 There are disadvantages as well:

-4) Stop loss size can be larger and might not be respected (depending on broker).
+- Stop-loss size can be larger and might not be respected (depending on the broker).

-Here is a method how a Forex trader could trade the NFP:
+Here is a method of how a Forex trader could trade the NFP:

 - The NFP figure causes the price to spike in a direction (up or down is irrelevant).

 - The price continues up or down for a minute or a couple of minutes and then pauses without breaking the new extreme (high or low).